HPA11: Defending Fitness

 HPC13: Life’s Essentials

 Life’s Essentials explores issues to do with the transition into adolescence.
 Independence, identity, sexuality and relationships, substance use and abuse as well as mental health problems are investigated.
 Students devise harm minimization strategies appropriate to the risks they identify.
-A 4 week Basic First Aid course is also completed at the beginning of the semester with students required to recognize common first aid injuries and illnesses and have the knowledge and skills to treat them appropriately.
+A four week Basic First Aid course is also completed at the beginning of the semester with students required to recognize common first aid injuries and illnesses and have the knowledge and skills to treat them appropriately.
 The practical component of the subject focuses on team building and initiative, fitness, football codes, korfball, ultimate Frisbee, golf and table tennis.

 HPD10: A Healthy Balance